 Data Sources and Methods for the Sustainability of Timber Harvest Indicator

 Wood supply, the volume of timber that may be sustainably harvested, is estimated for each province and territory.
-Provincial and territorial wood supplies are summed to estimate Canada's total wood supply.
+Provincial and territorial wood supplies are summed to estimate Canada's wood supply.

-This is the volume of wood, estimated by professional foresters, that may be sustainably harvested each year from provincial Crown lands.
-Provincial Crown lands make up 77% of Canada's forest and other wooded land, but the proportion varies by province.
-(Details on land ownership by province can be found in The State of Canada's Forests Annual Report 2011.)
-Most provinces establish AAC levels for their Crown lands based on a policy of maintaining a non-declining future wood supply while considering a complex range of factors.
-For example, AAC levels may be decreased in order to maintain animal habitat or increased to permit salvage of insect-damaged wood or in light of silvicultural investments to increase forest growth.
-The importance of individual factors to the AAC varies significantly among provinces and even among forest management areas within provinces because of regional differences in forestry policies.
-The extensive rationale behind an AAC determination for an individual forest management area is under provincial jurisdiction and additional information may be obtained from provincial resource management organizations.
-The volume of wood harvested may be above or below the AAC in any one year, but needs to balance out over the regulation period.
-AACs are set based on an assessment of a wide range of ecological, social and economic factors and are therefore only a proxy for the sustainable level of harvest.
+This is the volume of industrial roundwood, as estimated by professional foresters, which may be harvested each year from provincial Crown lands.
+Provincial Crown lands make up 77% of Canada's forest and other wooded land, but the proportion varies by province (details on forest ownership by province can be found in The State of Canada's Forests Annual Report 2011).
+Most provinces establish AAC levels for their Crown lands based on a policy of maintaining a non-declining future wood supply and considering a range of additional factors.
+For example, AAC levels may be decreased in order to maintain animal habitat or increased to permit salvage of insect-damaged wood.
+The importance of individual factors to the AAC varies among provinces and even among forest management areas within provinces, due to regional differences in forestry policies.
+The extensive rationale behind an AAC determination for an individual forest management area falls under provincial jurisdiction; additional information may be obtained from provincial resource management organizations.Footnote The volume of wood harvested may be above or below the AAC in any one year, but needs to balance out over the regulation period.
+AACs are set based on an assessment of a wide range of ecological, social and economic factors, and are therefore only a proxy for the sustainable level of harvest.

-2. Estimates of wood supply on federal, territorial and private lands
+2. Estimates of wood supply on federal, territorial and private lands.

-- Date Modified:
+- Date modified: